christie888/christie888.github.io/_pages/about.md

 📚 Research Topics
 <br>I am mainly specializing in the following research areas:

-**✨Topic 1: Cyber-Physical Big-Data Traffic/Mobility Systems
+**✨Topic 1: Cyber-Physical Big-Data Driven Traffic/Mobility Systems
 > Focuses on integrating cyber-physical infrastructure with big-data analytics to predict and optimize traffic and mobility.
 By combining diverse real-time data sources (e.g., sensors, mobility patterns, weather), it enables a shift from reactive traffic management to predictive and proactive optimization-driven decision-making in smart cities.

 **✨Topic 2: Complex Dynamic Systems for Urban Resilience